leialey/MarvelChat/README.md

 - SwiftyJSON
 - AlamofireImage

-The app is structured in MVVM way.
+The app is designed in MVVM way.

 You need to obtain your private and public keys from: https://developer.marvel.com/docs